searke/searke.github.com/_posts/2013-01-01-MethodOfFrob.md

 $$ H(x^i) = \frac{1}{2}^i x^i $$

 This fact allows all the previous examples to work.
-If we can respresent the answer as a summation using \\(x^i\\), then we will be able to get rid of all the \\(x\\) values as we did in the example and convert the differential or functional equation into an algebra problem.
+If we can represent the answer as a summation using \\(x^i\\), then we will be able to get rid of all the \\(x\\) values as we did in the example and convert the differential or functional equation into an algebra problem.

 Thanks to the fact that \\(D\\) and \\(H\\) are linear, we can nest and compose them together and \\(x^i\\) will still be an eigenfunction.